Robert Whitaker (minister)

 Robert Whitaker was a Baptist minister and political activist born in 1863 in Padiham, Lancashire, England.
-He died in Los Gatos, CA in 1944.
+He died in Los Gatos, California in June 1944.
 In 1869 he moved with his family to the United States.
-After attending Andover Newton Theological School he went on to hold several pastorates in the western United States including Oakland, CA, Los Gatos, CA., and Seattle, WA.
+After attending Andover Newton Theological School he went on to hold several pastorates in the western United States including in Oakland, California, Los Gatos, California, and Seattle, Washington.

-Whitaker was heavily involved in Socialist and Labor organizations in California.
-He was acquainted with other activists such as Eugene Debs, Upton Sinclair, Jack London, and Fanny Bixby Spencer and spent considerable energy agitating for Socialist causes.
+Whitaker was heavily involved in socialist and labor organizations in California.
+He was acquainted with other activists such as Eugene Debs, Upton Sinclair, Jack London, and Fanny Bixby Spencer and spent considerable energy agitating for socialist causes.
 To this end, he lectured frequently around California and founded several presses such as The Progressive Publishing Company, U.F.I.
 Press, and Whitaker and Ray, Co.
 He was also a progressive reformer of the church.
 By 1912, he along with members of the Los Gatos Baptist Church, decided to cancel all "ritualistic ceremonies" and make baptism optional.

 Ministry

-Whitaker served as a missionary in Mexico from 1887-1888.
-In 1898, he was appointed Superintendent of State Missions for Northern and Central California and gave sermons in various churches on the west coast.
-From 1903 through 1908 he was pastor of the 23rd Ave Baptist Church in Oakland, CA. He was also editor of the journal Pacific Baptist.
+Whitaker served as a missionary in Mexico from 1887 to 1888.
+In 1898, he was appointed Superintendent of State Missions for Northern and Central California and gave sermons in various churches on the West Coast.
+In 1901 he left the pastorate of the Baptist church in Palo Alto, California to engage in independent work in San Francisco.
+From 1903 through 1908 he was pastor of the 23rd Avenue Baptist Church in Oakland, California.
+He was also editor of the journal Pacific Baptist.
 He served as pastor at the Los Gatos Baptist Church in the 1910s.
 In 1920 he and his family sailed to China to do missionary work.